30+ Financial Resources for Lung Cancer Patients

 Who It’s For: Those who are underinsured

-The Healthwell Foundation offers aid when health insurance is not enough, assisting with copays, premiums, deductibles and out-of-pocket expenses.
+The Healthwell Foundation offers aid when health insurance isn’t enough, assisting with copays, premiums, deductibles and out-of-pocket expenses.
 Their Disease Funds cover a broad spectrum of illnesses, including a variety of specific cancers such as acute myeloid leukemia, mantle cell lymphoma, small cell lung cancer and pancreatic cancer.

 Resources for Veterans

 Financial aid can come from a variety of different communities.
-For example, the military.
-There are military exclusive organizations to help veterans and military families affected by cancer.
+There are military exclusive organizations to help veterans and military families coping with asbestos-related lung cancer.
 This includes assistance with housing, transportation and general living expenses.

 Cancer Type: Any